Search for a new Z' gauge boson in $4\mu$ events with the ATLAS experiment: Dataset and Monte Carlo Simulations

 \subsection{Simulation of Background Events}

 Dominant SM backgrounds in this analysis come from the SM $Z \rightarrow 4\mu$ processes where the four leptons have an invariant mass close to that of the $Z$ boson.
 In the higher mass region the $ZZ^*$ production contributes a sizable number of prompt $4\mu$ events.
 In addition, there are very small contributions from the Higgs boson, $t\bar{t}V$ ($V=W,Z$), and tri-boson ($VVV$) production processes.
 These events are estimated with MC simulations.
-The non-prompt muon background events, mostly coming from \Zjet, \ttbar and single-top-quark production processes, are estimated from data in this analysis, as described in \Sect{\ref{sec:background}}.
+The background events including muons from heavy-flavour hadron decays, misidentified jets, or photon conversions (collectively referred to as “non-prompt muon background") are mostly coming from \Zjet, \ttbar and single-top-quark production processes and estimated from data in this analysis, as described in \Sect{\ref{sec:background}}.
 The \Zjet and \ttbar MC samples are also produced for background studies.

-Samples of diboson final states ($q\bar q\rightarrow VV^{(*)}$), including the processes shown in Figures \ref{fig:feynman_new:b} and \ref{fig:feynman_new:c}, were simulated with the \SHERPA[2.2.2]~\cite{Bothmann:2019yzt} generator, including off-shell effects and Higgs boson contributions, where appropriate.
+Samples of diboson production $q\bar q\rightarrow VV^{(*)}$, including the processes shown in Figures \ref{fig:feynman_new:b} and \ref{fig:feynman_new:c}, were simulated with the \SHERPA[2.2.2]~\cite{Bothmann:2019yzt} generator, including off-shell effects and Higgs boson contributions, where appropriate.
 Fully leptonic final states and semileptonic final states, where one boson decays leptonically and the other hadronically, were generated using matrix elements at next-to-leading-order (NLO) accuracy in QCD for up to one additional parton and at LO accuracy for up to three additional parton emissions.
-Samples for the loop-induced processes $gg \to VV^{(*)}$, shown in Figure~\ref{fig:feynman_new:d}, were generated using LO-accurate matrix elements for up to one additional parton emission for both the cases of fully leptonic and semileptonic final states.
+Samples for the loop-induced processes $gg \to ZZ^{(*)}$ , shown in Figure~\ref{fig:feynman_new:d}, were generated using LO-accurate matrix elements for up to one additional parton emission for both the cases of fully leptonic and semileptonic final states.
 The matrix element calculations were matched and merged with the \SHERPA parton shower based on Catani--Seymour dipole factorisation~\cite{Gleisberg:2008fv,Schumann:2007mg} using the MEPS@NLO prescription~\cite{Hoeche:2011fd,Hoeche:2012yf,Catani:2001cc,Hoeche:2009rj}.
 The virtual QCD corrections were provided by the \OPENLOOPS library~\cite{Buccioni:2019sur,Cascioli:2011va,Denner:2016kdg}.
 The \NNPDF[3.0nnlo] set of PDFs was used~\cite{Ball:2014uwa}, along with the dedicated set of parton-shower parameters (tune) developed by the \SHERPA authors.